 You could clean this b/w image up with an image mask if you liked.
 This would be useful in making a cartoon version of a portrait, for example.

-Rather than stopping there, I usually like to colorize the image.
+Rather than stopping there, I sometimes colorize the image.
 I do this by adding a white layer underneath the final line layer.
 With the line layer still set to multiply, I can then paint on the white layer.
 Here is the result compared to the original photo.